 - Students may also use their UVU activity card to check out books from BYU Library if they are looking for a hard copy primary source and UVU does not have what they need.

 - Other benefits of being a UVU student includes access to UVU’s subscription to online library sources, such as J-Store and Ebsco.
 These sources can be invaluable when researching a topic for papers and other assignments.
-And UVU students are able to purchase the UTA pass for the same price as other state college students of $80/year.
+And UVU students are eligible for the free UTA pass, that gives them access to the UTA bus, UVX, Trax, and Frontrunner train.

 Personal Statement and other items (optional)

 I look forward to the new school year and hope my students have a positive experience.
 Our smaller group of students make for a great community of learners and gives students the opportunity to work with students they may not have known previously.
 When we all work together to make for a safe and learning atmosphere, we all succeed!
 For student use here is my contact information:

 I prefer email unless the communication is an emergency.

 (Students should print and completely fill out the DL Disclosure Signature Page F18 and return it to Mrs. Marshall, no later than September 1, 2018.)